espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Color_Dimmer_Switch/README.md

-# Arduino-ESP32 Zigbee Light Switch Example
+# Arduino-ESP32 Zigbee Color Dimmer Switch Example

-This example shows how to configure Zigbee Coordinator and use it as a Home Automation (HA) on/off light switch.
+This example shows how to configure Zigbee Coordinator and use it as a Home Automation (HA) color dimmer light switch.

-**This example is based on ESP-Zigbee-SDK example esp_zigbee_HA_sample/HA_on_off_switch.**

 # Supported Targets